webwurst/timoni/docs/controller/specs.md

 │   └── runtime.cue
 └── project.cue
 ```

-The contents of the Git repository are packaged as an OCI artifact and pushed to a container registry
-using the `timoni project push` command.
-From there, the controller will fetch the artifact and
-deploy the Project to the cluster.

 Multiple Projects can be stored in the same repository, and each Project can
 be deployed to multiple clusters.